Code-Institute-Submissions/https-github.com-Skeogh89-reaching_out/README.md

 Existing Features:
 --------------------------

-1 - carosel with changing images.
+1 - Carosel with changing images.

-2 - infomation on cocooning and how to recieve mask.
+2 - Infomation on cocooning and how to recieve mask.

-3 - navigation bar the links to all pages - also buttons on pages linking to contact page.
+3 - Navigation bar the links to all pages - also buttons on pages linking to contact page.

-4 - footer links to social media accounts.
+4 - Footer links to social media accounts.

 Features Left to Implement: